gopro2027/Minecraft-LTS-Launcher/README.md

 [Please go here for the full build!](https://mega.nz/folder/3A9h0IbK#dT_B3DR3XgOLQABWjwtczw)

-There is a build also here in the build folder that has a a large, likely unused, library from inside java 8 removed (jfxwebkit.dll) in order to fit in githubs file size limits.
-It should work fine too but no guarentees so I recommend using the build from mega (the link above) or making your own.
+Side note: There is also a build here in the build folder that has a a large, likely unused, library from inside java 8 removed (jfxwebkit.dll) in order to fit in githubs file size limits (100mb limit, the original jdk bumped the jar to 112mb and I wasn't able to compress it to less than 100 without removing things).
+It should work fine too but no guarentees so I recommend using the build from mega (the link above) or making your own build with the code.
+I debated not uploading the jar here on github at all but I feel like github is more reliable of a service than any file sharing website (such as mega) so I can trust it better to never dissappear.

 This project is intended as a means to aid in the longevity and preservation of the most nostolgic and influential version of minecraft, beta 1.7.3 from 2011